Internet celebrity: Influencers

+Usenet Personalities

 YouTubers and vloggers

 YouTube has risen as one of the biggest platforms for launching internet celebrities.
-Individual users can record videos of their daily lives and upload them online through YouTube.
-This activity is known as video blogging, or more commonly vlogging.
 YouTube creators (known as YouTubers), regardless of the genres or types of videos they make, have created an industry that can generate revenue from video views and online popularity.
 For example, Swedish internet celebrity PewDiePie uploads gaming and comedy videos on YouTube.
-As of October 2024, he has around 100 million subscribers and is the second most-subscribed non-corporation YouTuber.
+As of October 2024, he has around 110 million subscribers and is the fourth most-subscribed non-corporation YouTuber.